Spring in Mito starts with plum blossoms! The 130th Anniversary Mito Plum Blossom Festival: Mito, Japan

 • Sightseeing

-The 128th Mito Ume Festival will be held at Kairakuen Garden and Koudoukan in Mito City, Ibaraki Prefecture, from February 10 (Sat) to March 17 (Sun), 2024.
-Kairakuen is a vast garden with 3,000 ume trees of about 100 varieties planted.
-This is a historic plum festival held at Kairakuen and the Koudoukan, a national important cultural property, which has 800 plum trees of about 60 varieties.
-Since there are various varieties of plums in Kairakuen, visitors can enjoy viewing the plums for a long period of time in "early bloom," "mid bloom," and "late bloom.
+From February 11 (Wed., national holiday) to March 22 (Sun.), 2026, the "130th Anniversary Mito Plum Blossom Festival" will be held at Kairakuen Garden and Koudoukan in Mito City, Ibaraki Prefecture.
+This historic plum festival will be held at Kairakuen, where 3,000 plum trees of about 100 varieties are planted in the vast garden, and at Koudoukan, a national important cultural property with 800 plum trees of about 60 varieties.
+Since there are various varieties of ume in Kairakuen, visitors can enjoy viewing the ume over a long period of time as "early bloomers," "mid-bloomers," and "late bloomers.

 [Time] 17:00 - 20:00